Community Tracing Collaborative overview

 What the Community Tracing Collaborative is

 The Commonwealth of Massachusetts is a partnership with the Department of Public Health and Partners In Health, supporting local boards of health in contact tracing.
 The program focuses on reaching out to the contacts of confirmed positive COVID-19 patients to ensure they have the support they need to self-isolate, and to help protect others who have been potentially exposed to the virus.
 The COVID-19 Community Tracing Collaborative’s goal is to keep you healthy and slow the spread of the novel coronavirus.
 Your participation in contact tracing will not only help connect you to medical support and resources, answering the call will keep your loved ones and community safe.

 How community tracing works

-What happens during the call
+What happens during the call?

 We will encourage you to let your contacts know about your illness, but we will not be sharing your information with them.
 We’ll call your contacts and let them know they have been exposed so they can get tested, but not tell them your name.

-Why Community Tracing matters
+Why community tracing matters

 Although social distancing has been proven effective in slowing the spread of the virus, there is more that we can do to take care of each other.
 With contact tracing in place, we can track the spread and reduce additional exposure to others by encouraging testing, supporting quarantine and social distancing.
 Many people who have COVID-19 don’t show any symptoms and don’t realize that they may be spreading the virus.
 So, if you get a call keep your family and friends safe by answering the call.
-We are all in this together and by sharing information and listening to the direction of the Community Tracing Collaborative (CTC), we can spread the word to stop the virus.
+We are all in this together and by sharing information and listening to the direction of the Community Tracing Collaborative and your local board of health, we can spread the word to stop the virus.

 About your privacy